nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 ## Set up the databases

 For this activity, you are going to refresh TPCC100 on the D:\ drive with a TSQL based snapshot backup of TPCC100 from Windows1.
-You will start by detaching the database and offlining Disk 1.
+You will start preparing Windows2 for this operation by detaching the TPCC100 database and offlining Disk 1.

-- **Detach the database and offlne the disk**
+- **Detach the database and offlne the disk on Windows2**
     - In SSMS, detach TPCC100 by right clicking, selecting Tasks, and Detach
     <p align="center">
         <img src=../graphics/m2/2.4.1.png width="50%" height="50%" >